-- 1.1 The proposal is for the erection of an Artificial Grass Pitch (AGP) on land that forms part of the existing playing pitch within the grounds of Tendring Technology College, and is before the Planning Committee following a call-in request by Councillor Turner, who has raised concerns that the development would result in a negative impact on the street scene, is of a poor layout and would result in a negative impact to neighbours. - 1.2 The proposal would generate a high level of public benefits, notably through the inclusion of modern fit for purpose facilities that can be utilised all year round.
+- 1.6 An additional drawing has also been provided to outline alternative layouts for the 3G pitch alongside the wider site.
+Three options are shown, with two showing that it would not be possible without overlapping with the running track (which would likely generate an objection from Sport England if put forward, so would not be feasible), with the third option being sited along the north-eastern boundary which in turn would be closer to a greater number of local residential properties, thereby generating a higher level of harm than the currently proposed siting. - 1.7 The proposal would generate a high level of public benefits, notably through the inclusion of modern fit for purpose facilities that can be utilised all year round.
 Sport England offer strong support despite the part loss of an existing playing pitch, and Officers are not aware of an alternative location better suited for the proposed development, whilst equally noting that the Playing Pitch Strategy highlights there is both a current and future shortfall of youth 11v11 and 9v9 football pitches.
-A strong level of weight in the overall balance is therefore given to the public benefits the scheme would provide. - 1.3 Furthermore, the proposed development is not considered to result in significant harm to the character and appearance of the wider area, there is sufficient parking provision and ECC Highways offer no objections subject to conditions.
-Similarly, ECC Ecology do not object to the proposal subject to conditions, and whilst ECC SuDS initially objected, this was on more technical matters which have since been addressed. - 1.4 The above notwithstanding, in terms of the impact to neighbouring amenities, whilst from a purely technical perspective the change in noise level is considered to be acceptable due to the absolute noise levels being within the WHO guidelines and the suggested mitigation measures proposed, Officers do equally acknowledge that there is inevitably a degree of noise disturbances given the relatively close proximity of the development to neighbouring properties.
-Amendments to reduce the operating hours and re-locate the AGP away from neighbouring properties have helped reduce the level of harm, but Officers do still afford weight to this harm in the overall planning balance. - 1.5 Similarly, with regards to the impacts of the proposed floodlights to neighbouring properties, the lighting plan provided demonstrates that the glare created would not be to an unacceptable level, with all lighting facing inwards towards the pitch.
+A strong level of weight in the overall balance is therefore given to the public benefits the scheme would provide. - 1.8 Furthermore, the proposed development is not considered to result in significant harm to the character and appearance of the wider area, there is sufficient parking provision and ECC Highways offer no objections subject to conditions.
+Similarly, ECC Ecology do not object to the proposal subject to conditions, and whilst ECC SuDS initially objected, this was on more technical matters which have since been addressed. - 1.9 The above notwithstanding, in terms of the impact to neighbouring amenities, whilst from a purely technical perspective the change in noise level is considered to be acceptable due to the absolute noise levels being within the WHO guidelines and the suggested mitigation measures proposed, Officers do equally acknowledge that there is inevitably a degree of noise disturbances given the relatively close proximity of the development to neighbouring properties.
+Amendments to reduce the operating hours and re-locate the AGP away from neighbouring properties have helped reduce the level of harm, but Officers do still afford weight to this harm in the overall planning balance. - 1.10 Similarly, with regards to the impacts of the proposed floodlights to neighbouring properties, the lighting plan provided demonstrates that the glare created would not be to an unacceptable level, with all lighting facing inwards towards the pitch.
 However, given the close proximity of the development to neighbours there will be a degree of visual impact to neighbours, if not from the glare of the floodlights but from the light spillage generated.
-Officers afford this level of harm a low level of weight in the overall planning balance.

-1.6 Taking all of the detailed considerations above into consideration, Officers have concluded that on this occasion there are strong wider public benefits of the proposed development that outweigh the identified harm and with careful assessment the planning application is recommended for approval.
+Officers afford this level of harm a low level of weight in the overall planning balance. - 1.11 Taking all of the detailed considerations above into consideration, Officers have concluded that on this occasion there are strong wider public benefits of the proposed development that outweigh the identified harm and with careful assessment the planning application is recommended for approval.